DakJaniels/FancyActionBarPlus/README.md

 * Saved Changes – A list of saved skill tracking configuration changes.
 Selecting a Skill from the dropdown menu will automatically populate it’s Skill ID
 * Skill ID – enter the ID of the skill you want to change the configuration for
 * Change Type – Options: Disable (Disable tracking for this skill), Reset (Resets the skill configuration to the FAB+ Default), New ID (assign a new effect to track to this skill
 * New Effect ID – the ability id for the new effect that you want the selected skill to track.
-If Change Type is “Reset” or “Disable” leave this blank.
+If Change Type is "Reset" or "Disable" leave this blank.
 * Confirm Change – after entering the configuration changes, select confirm change to apply the new configuration.
 Configuration changes will print a message to the chatbox describing the change made when confirmed

 Example configuration change: